mhcrnl/ogcalc/doc/gtk-c.rst

 :c:func:`ogcalc_finalize` is the object finalisation function (C++ destructor).
-It's used to free resources allocated by the object, in this case the :c:type:`GladeXML` interface description.
-:c:func:`g_object_unref` is used to decrease the reference count on a :c:type:`GObject`.
+It's used to free resources allocated by the object, in this case of the Glade version this includes the :c:type:`GladeXML` interface description.  :c:func:`g_object_unref` is used to decrease the reference count on a :c:type:`GObject`.
 When the reference count reaches zero, the object is destroyed and its destructor is run.
 There is also a :c:func:`dispose` function called prior to :c:func:`finalize`, which may be called multiple times.
 Its purpose is to safely free resources when there are cyclic references between objects, but this is not required in this simple case.

 An important difference with earlier examples is that instead of connecting the window "destroy" signal to :c:func:`gtk_main_quit`